ricardotemporal/backend-immersion/README.md

-# Day 3 of Alura's Immersion! 🚀
+# Day 4 of Alura's Immersion! 🚀

 This project is part of Alura's Back-End Immersion, focusing on building a robust API using **Node.js**, **Express**, and **MongoDB**.
 Over the immersion, the project evolves to include more advanced functionalities and database integrations.

 ## 📋 Features

 - Starts a server that listens on port 3000.
-- GET `/posts`: Retrieves all posts from the database.
+- **GET /posts**: Retrieves all posts from the database.
+- **POST /posts**: Adds a new post to the database.
+- **POST /upload**: Uploads an image and creates a new post with the uploaded file.
 - **Day 2 Updates**:
   - Created a mock database for posts.
   - Prepared MongoDB Atlas for integration by generating a connection link.